Men’s Mental Health Matters

 How it works:

-- Capacity: Up to 50 people.
+- Capacity: Up to 50 people or 100 virtually.
 Feel free to keep this male-only, or open the session up to women, so they can learn how to support their male colleagues, friends and family.

 *(Sources: CIPD 2018 and Psychological Medicine, 2018).